dusty-nv/jetson-inference/docs/detectnet-example-2.md

 This function will also automatically overlay the detection results on top of the input image.

-If you want, you can add a `print(detections)` statement here, and the coordinates, confidence, and class info will be printed out to the terminal for each detection.
+If you want, you can add a `print(detections)` statement here, and the coordinates, confidence, and class info will be printed out to the terminal for each detection result.
 Also see the [`detectNet`](https://rawgit.com/dusty-nv/jetson-inference/python/docs/html/python/jetson.inference.html#detectNet) documentation for info about the different members of the `Detection` structures that are returned for accessing them directly in a custom application.

 #### Rendering